prayash-eb/MemoryGame/README.md

    npm start
    ```

-   The `npm start` script runs the TypeScript compiler and then launches `live-server` to serve the project.
-After the server starts, open the URL shown in the terminal (typically http://127.0.0.1:8080).
+   The `npm start` script runs the TypeScript compiler and then launches `serve` to serve the project.
+After the server starts, open the URL shown in the terminal (typically http://127.0.0.1:3000).

 Notes